octabytes/blog/content/posts/keycloak/adding-api-key-authentication-in-keycloak/index.md

 ---
-draft: true
+draft: false
 title: "Adding API Key Authentication In Keycloak"
-date: "2024-07-16"
+date: "2024-11-20"
-description: "We will be extending Keycloak by adding API key authentication with OctaByte using Keycloak.
-We will be using a self-hosted Keycloak instance deployed on OctaByte.
-So, to get started head over to OctaByte Dashboard and deploy and login into the Keycloak service to get started.

-Background

-API key authentication is"
-tags: []
+description: "This guide demonstrates how to extend Keycloak with API key authentication using OctaByte, covering key generation, validation, and integration into a microservices architecture.
+It includes step-by-step implementation, source code, and testing instructions."
+tags: [Keycloak, API key, OctaByte, authentication, microservices, Spring Boot, Node.js, REST API, security, Keycloak extension, Java, event listener, JAX-RS, Wildfly, testing]
-categories: [Identity and access management]
+categories: [Development, Identity and access management]
 cover:
   image: images/cover.png
   caption: "Adding API Key Authentication In Keycloak"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-We will be extending Keycloak by adding API key authentication with OctaByte using [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io).
+We will be extending Keycloak by adding API key authentication with OctaByte using [Keycloak](https://octabyte.io/development/identity-and-access-management/keycloak).
 We will be using a self\-hosted Keycloak instance deployed on OctaByte.
-So, to get started head over to [OctaByte Dashboard](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) and deploy and login into the Keycloak service to get started.
+So, to get started head over to [OctaByte](https://octabyte.io/development/identity-and-access-management/keycloak) and deploy and login into the Keycloak service to get started.

 ### Background